oracle/docker-images/OracleFMWInfrastructure/README.md

         $ cd ../OracleJava/java-8
         $ sh build.sh

 You can also pull the Oracle Server JRE 8 image from [Oracle Container Registry](https://container-registry.oracle.com) or the [Docker Store](https://store.docker.com/images/oracle-serverjre-8).
+If you pull the Server JRE 8 from the Oracle Container Registry you must edit you Dockerfile and change the FROM clause to be "FROM container-registry.oracle.com/java/serverjre".
+If you pull the Server JRE 8 from the DockerStore you must edit you Dockerfile and change the FROM clause to be "FROM store/oracle/serverjre:8".

 ### Building the Oracle FMW Infrastructure 12.2.1.2 base image
 **IMPORTANT:**If you are building the Oracle FMW Infrastructure image you must first download the Oracle FMW Infrastructure 12.2.1.2 binary and drop in folder `../OracleFMWInfrastructure/dockerfiles/12.2.1.2`.